 Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure "J" to this Report.

-GENERAL DISCLOSURES or material orders were passed 1) No significant by anyRegulator or Court or Tribunalwhich can have an impact on the going concern status andthe Company's operations in thefuture.
+1) No significant or material orders were passed by any Regulator or Court or Tribunalwhich can have an impact on the going concern status and the Company's operations in thefuture.

 2) There are no material changes and commitments that have occurred between the end ofthe financial year of the Company and the date of this Report which affects the financialposition of the Company.